 If you’re visiting in September, you’ll want to be part of Sacramento’s annual Farm-to-Fork Celebration, a two-week affair that gathers farmers and chefs to showcase the best in food and wine.
 To cap off the festival, celebrated chefs prepare an exclusive farm-to-fork meal at an iconic city landmark for hundreds of food-loving attendees.

 Hopefully you’ll have room for an amazing dinner.
-There’s a huge range of options—get fresh seafood and sunset views at Johnny’s Harborside and Crow’s Nest; or for Italian cuisine, settle in at homey and charming Lillian’s (black truffle-stuffed gnocchi for grownups, classic meatballs for kids).
-La Posta, in the Seabright neighbourhood, features a fresh, market-driven menu.
+There’s a huge range of options—get fresh seafood and sunset views at Johnny’s Harborside and Crow’s Nest; or for Italian cuisine, settle in at homey and charming Lillian’s Italian Kitchen (black truffle-stuffed gnocchi for grownups, classic meatballs for kids).
+La Posta, in the Seabright neighborhood, features a fresh, market-driven menu, and downtown, Laili serves Mediterranean cuisine with an Afghan twist.
+Try one of their filet mignon kabobs for a satisfying grilled-meat fix, or one of their vegetarian- and vegan-friendly options, like pomegranate eggplant.

 The warehouse-filled back streets of the East Bay are attracting urban wine warriors who like blending and bottling in the middle of city buzz.
 More than 20 wineries dot Oakland and the nearby cities of Berkeley, Emeryville, and Alameda; visit them on your own, or consider taking an entertaining guided tour by bike with East Bay Winery Bike Tours.